 Direct Transfer Agreement (DTA)

-What is the Direct Transfer Agreement / Major Related Program (DTA / MRP)?
+What is a Direct Transfer Agreement/Major Related Program (DTA/MRP)?

-The Direct Transfer Agreement/Major Related Program (DTA/MRP) prepares students to enter a particular major upon transferring.
+The Direct Transfer Agreement/Major Related Program (DTA/MRP) has the same benefits as a DTC, but also prepares students to enter a particular major upon transferring.
 Students complete 90 credits and transfer as a junior.
-It has the same benefits as the DTA.

-The cumulative grade point average (GPA) may be higher for some majors.
+Note, the cumulative grade point average (GPA) requirement may be higher for some majors.
 Consult with a Seattle Central advisor and the university you plan to attend.